Cognex-ID/phonegap-manateeworks-v3/README.md

  - For Windows (UWP) you can use the Resources.resw file and the element named MW_LICENSE_KEY, where you can set your license in place of YOUR_LICENSE_KEY in the value section
 ![windows_resw](https://cloud.githubusercontent.com/assets/5564013/23270749/33a2168c-f9f5-11e6-947a-25041ecf5376.png)

-We also provide setting the key via a JavaScript call.
+We also provide setting the key via a JavaScript call, more on that, in the **Setting up your app** section.

 Perform initial build for each platform.